SlimRunner/advent-of-cpp/readme.md

 ---
 ### Day 5
 #### Part 1
 * It went smoothly.
 * Simply brute forced the almanac to get the smallest seed value.
 #### Part 2 (missing)
 * Oh boy.
 * I should have realized where this was going when my brute force approach scalated to O(n<sup>3</sup>).

 ---
 ### Day 6
 #### Part 1
+* It went smoothly.
+* I simply solved the math for when the all the output times are equal to the record time.
+Basically the zeroes of a quadratic equation.
 #### Part 2
+* It went smoothly.
+* I added an alternative parsing to ignore spaces and repeated the same process from 1.
+Runs in O(1).

 <!-- ---
 ### Day \#